ugbodagadave/Isabella/isabella-plan.md

 ---

 ## Next Actions (after this commit)
-- Confirm the NEED-CONFIRM items above
-- Implement M2 integrations and expand tests
+- Continue M3 controller tests and refine orchestration as needed